- Take Action Against Water Pollution

 Non-point source pollution (as know as polluted runoff) is the primary source of pollution in California’s ocean.
 When it rains, when you water your lawn or wash your car, water picks up pollutants and carries them into our storm drains.
 Unlike the sewer system, most cities do not have treatment plants, or even filters, for this runoff.
 As a result, the pollutants found on streets, parking lots, buildings, yards and golf courses ultimately enter creeks and rivers, and eventually flow directly into the ocean.
 The kinds of pollutants found in runoff include motor oil, trash, pet waste, fertilizers, pesticides and dirt.
 These pollutants harm marine life, endanger human health and lead to costly beach closures.

 Oil spills may cause enormous damage to the marine environment and species, human health, coastal tourism, fishing industry, and recreational opportunities.
 For example, the April 2010 Deepwater Horizon oil spill was the largest accidental marine oil spill, with a release of upwards to 4.9 million barrels.
 The spill area affected 8,332 species, including more than 1,200 fish, 200 birds, 1,400 mollusks, 1,500 crustaceans, 4 sea turtles and 29 marine mammals.
 Despite the impacts of oil spill, they are responsible for only approximately 12 percent of the oil entering the ocean each year.
-According to a study by the U.S. National Research Council, three times this amount, or 36 percent, of oil enters the ocean as polluted runoff from our streets and parking lots.
+According to a study by the U.S. National Research Council, three times this amount (36%) of oil enters the ocean as polluted runoff from our streets and parking lots.

 Contaminants of Emerging Concern (CECs) are a diverse group of chemicals that enter the marine environment through both point and non-point sources.
 CECs are used industrially, as well as for pesticides, pharmaceuticals, personal care products, and food additives.
 These contaminants are of emerging concern because they are commonly found in the marine environment and have possible negative environmental and biological implications, yet most have no current regulation for their uses.
 The State Water Resources Control Board is working with the Southern California Coastal Water Research Project (SCCWRP) to address the issues with CECs through a Science Advisory Panel.
 See SCCWRP’s CEC Factsheet.